dhruval30/GitChat/README.md

 - Frontend is deployed via Netlify, pulling in the Render backend URL for API calls.

 > Everything’s live, connected, and free-tier.
 Feels good.

+# PS. a user signup coming up so you can have your previous conversations stored, very soon.